otrv4/otrv4/otrv4.md

 ### Authentication state

-The authentication state variable, authstate, can take one of four values:
+The authentication state variable, `authstate`, can take one of four values:

 ```
 AUTHSTATE_NONE